-Fortunately technology is on our side.
-With sentiment analysis, we can instruct computers to “read” and analyze all of those hotel reviews, top ten lists and forum posts for us.
-They’ll identify key terms, categorize them and determine whether the author feels positively or negatively about them – saving us from reading thousands of comments.
-This process is also called “opinion mining”, and it’s a way to gauge how someone feels about a particular topic, person, thing or experience.
+Fortunately, technology is on our side.
+With sentiment analysis, we can instruct computers to “read” and analyze all of those hotel reviews, top ten lists, and forum posts for us.
+They’ll identify key terms, categorize them, and determine whether the author feels positively or negatively about them – saving us from reading thousands of comments.
+This process is also called “opinion mining”, and it’s a way to gauge how someone feels about a particular topic, person, thing, or experience.

-Clearly the applications for sentiment analysis go well beyond giving us a snapshot of how people feel about a particular hotel in a far-flung foreign destination.
-Businesses use it to determine how the market feels about its products or services – and revise their strategies accordingly.
+Clearly, the applications for sentiment analysis go well beyond giving us a snapshot of how people feel about a particular hotel in a far-flung foreign destination.
+Businesses use it to determine how the market feels about their products or services – and revise their strategies accordingly.
 Other groups and organizations can use it to identify trends and moods in the social and political spheres.
 Sentiment analysis allows us to “dig deep” into a customer’s mind and what they actually want.

 We know that sentiment analysis can make short work of reviews, so let’s see how it can help in selecting a hotel for my forthcoming vacation.
 The hotel that has caught my eye is the Bellagio in Las Vegas, but I want to make sure that it lives up to expectations before making a booking.